Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: power spectrum

-So we can determine the signal loss of the cross power spectrum between $Y$ and $Y_{\rm c}$. \item Finally, the transfer function is constructed as:
+So, we can determine the signal loss of the cross power spectrum between $Y$ and $Y_{\rm c}$. \item Finally, the transfer function is constructed as

-where $\mathcal{P}()$ denotes the cross power spectrum and $Y_g$ is the corresponding mock galaxy data. \end{itemize} To compensate the signal loss, we constructe the transfer function $\mathcal{T}(k)$ by generating 100 HI intensity mapping mock data and corresponding galaxy survey data.
-The result of transfer function is shown in Figure.~\ref{fig:transfer_function}.
+where $\mathcal{P}()$ denotes the cross power spectrum and $Y_g$ is the corresponding mock galaxy data. \end{itemize} To compensate the signal loss, we construct the transfer function $\mathcal{T}(k)$ by generating 100 H\textsc{i} intensity mapping mock data and corresponding galaxy survey data.
+The result of the transfer function is shown in Figure~\ref{fig:transfer_function}.

-The cross-correlation compensated by transfer function is shown in the right panel of Figure.~\ref{fig:PCA_vs_compensation}.
-We can find that the signal compensation method we use is efficient, that the compensated power spectrum is well consistent with the foreground-free power spectrum in $1\sigma$.
-Although over-compensation may happen due to large variance in low $k$ range, the transfer function is reliable enough that the effect of signal loss can be effectively reduced.
+The cross-correlation compensated by transfer function is displayed in the right panel of Figure.~\ref{fig:PCA_vs_compensation}.
+We can find that the signal compensation method we use is efficient, and that the compensated power spectrum is very consistent with the foreground-free power spectrum within $1\sigma$.
+Although over-compensation may happen due to large variance in the low $k$ range, the transfer function is reliable enough that the effect of signal loss can be effectively reduced.